In 2022, tuition for full-time students at Clarke University was $36,900 a year.

 The breakdowns above provide a good estimate of the total cost of attendance before financial aid and scholarships.
 Tuition and fees may vary depending on program, course level, location, and more.

-The majority of Clarke University undergrads use financial aid to finance their education.
-In 2021, 386 of the 761 undergrads enrolled received financial aid.
-Clarke University meets 81% of the demonstrated financial need for undergraduates.
+The majority of Clarke University undergrads use financial aid to help pay for school.
+In 2022, 344 of the 680 undergrads enrolled received financial aid.
+Clarke University meets 82% of the demonstrated financial need for undergraduates.

 The average debt for each loan type varies.